9 Ways to Handle Psychological Effects of Rejection

 Rejection hurts because being loved, cared for, and appreciated are deeply-ingrained necessities of life.

-Indeed, it’s natural to feel emotionally down after a rejection reply to a second date or non-acceptance letter from a company you have been eyeing.
-But being self-examining can help us build our self-esteem back as soon as possible.
+It is natural to feel emotionally down after a rejection reply to a second date or non-acceptance letter from a company you have been eyeing.
+But being self-examined can help us build our self-esteem back as soon as possible.

 5 revealing facts about rejection